piyushchauhan/iitp_pages/README.md

 See [how to contribute](https://help.github.com/articles/creating-a-pull-request/)

 - If you encounter a page that in not in [Links.md](https://github.com/piyushchauhan/iitp_pages/blob/master/Links.md)
-- If you want you add your changes
+- If you want you add your changes.

-## If you liked the repo don't forget to star it
+## If you liked the repo don't forget to star it!